 Reviews of decisions to restrict a complainant's contacts, or the School's responses to those contacts, should be carried out in accordance with agreed timescales or at least every six months by the Headteacher and Chair.
-If no further contact has been received from the complainant over a period of 6 months, consideration may be given to cancelling the restrictions.
+If no further contact has been received from the complainant over a period of school to insert appropriate timescale, consideration may be given to cancelling the restrictions.
 However, urgent assessment will be necessary to re-introduce them if behaviour which led to the original decision recommences.